kth5/hackinez/devices/o-duo8/README.md

+O+Duo 8" dual-OS tablet
+1280x800 IPS diplay
+64GB Storage
+Micro-SD

+Goal is to install a regular GNU/Linux distro on this thing potentially hijacking the bootprocess for the Android already installed.

+## Bootloader

 Seems to use InsydeQ2S for OS switching, hints at EFI firmware/bootloader.
-Yet to be confirmed:
+Yet to be confirmed.

 ## CPU is a quad-core:
 ```